atomvm/AtomVM/doc/src/build-instructions.md

 ## External dependencies

+### `packbeam`

+AtomVM depends on `packbeam`.
+It is used to pack beams as well as assets into AtomVM pack format, `.avm`. `packbeam` source code is downloaded automatically by `rebar3` from `hex` mirrors, and it is then escriptized.

+It is possible to use a local copy of `packbeam` source code by setting `PACKBEAM_PATH` variable to a path to a source checkout of [`atomvm_packbeam`](https://github.com/atomvm/atomvm_packbeam) when invoking CMake.

 ### `uf2tool`

 AtomVM depends on `uf2tool`.
-It is used to pack both native and Erlang/Elixir/Gleam code for RP2. uf2tool is downloaded automatically by `rebar3` from `hex` mirrors.
+It is used to pack both native and Erlang/Elixir/Gleam code for RP2. `uf2tool` source code is downloaded automatically by `rebar3` from `hex` mirrors.

-It is possible to use a local copy of uf2tool by setting `UF2TOOL_PATH` variable to a path to a source checkout of [`uf2tool`](https://github.com/pguyot/uf2tool) when invoking CMake.
+It is possible to use a local copy of `uf2tool` source code by setting `UF2TOOL_PATH` variable to a path to a source checkout of [`uf2tool`](https://github.com/pguyot/uf2tool) when invoking CMake.

 ## Platform Specific Build Instructions